mk12/euler/README.md

 # Project Euler

-These are my solutions to the [Project Euler][1] problems, written in Rust, Julia, and Clojure.
+These are my solutions to the [Project Euler][1] problems, written in Haskell, Clojure, Julia, and Rust.

 [1]: http://projecteuler.net

 ## Compiling

+### Haskell

+Compile with `ghc Test -O` and then run the `Test` binary.

+### Clojure

+I use [lein-bin](https://github.com/Raynes/lein-bin) to produce the binary for the Clojure solutions.
+Run `lein bin` in the  Clojure project folder, and then execute `target/test`.
+Or just run the `solve` functions in the REPL, if you prefer.

+### Julia

+Invoke the test program with `julia test.jl args`.
+When testing solutions, [test.jl](julia/test.jl) will execute the `solve` function twice and timed the second time to avoid including JIT compilation time in the benchmark.
+This will make testing feel slower, so make sure you pay attention to the numbers.

 ### Rust

 Compile [test.rs](rust/test.rs) to get the `test` binary.
 Make sure to enable optimizations with `-O`.
 To keep the binaries small, enable dynamic linking with `-C prefer-dynamic`.

-### Julia

-Invoke the test program with `julia test.jl args`.
-When testing solutions, [test.jl](julia/test.jl) will execute the `solve` function twice and timed the second time to avoid including JIT compilation time in the benchmark.
-This will make testing feel slower, so make sure you pay attention to the numbers.

-### Clojure

-I use [lein-bin](https://github.com/Raynes/lein-bin) to produce the binary for the Clojure solutions.
-Just run `lein bin` in the  Clojure project folder, and then execute `target/test`.
-Or just run the `solve` functions in the REPL, if you prefer.
+_(Note: the Rust solutions use outdated syntax and no longer compile with the latest compiler.)_

 ## Usage

-Run the `test` binary with the `-h` option to see its usage message:
+Run the test program with the `-h` option to see its usage message:

 	$ ./test -h
 	usage: test [ -h | problem_number]